Beginners Guide – Bonuses

 Why use bonuses?

-Bonuses are 'cash' incentives offered by the casinos to entice new players (Sign-Up Bonus (SUB)), and to encourage existing customers to re-deposit over and over again (Monthly or On-going Bonuses).
-These days most casinos have pretty good SUB's, but only a handful have decent ongoing offers which forces 'bonus players' to move from casino to casino just collecting the sign-up bonus & then moving on.
+These days many casinos have good SUB's, but only a handful have decent ongoing offers which forces 'bonus players' to move from casino to casino just collecting the sign-up bonus & then moving on.
 I do not understand the mentality of these casinos, because I would think they would want to try harder to keep existing players, but that's the way it is, so that's the way we have to play it.

 Wagering Requirements (WR)